utsecnet/PAW/xx - BitLocker/README.md

 Install the Bitlocker Drive Encryption Feature on your DCs

       1- In Server Manager > Add Roles and Features
-      2- Go through the Wizard to the Features page, and add the Bitlocker Drive Encryption feature 3- Finish
+      2- Go through the Wizard to the Features page, and add the BitLocker Drive Encryption feature 3- Finish

 ## Configure Pre-Existing Encrypted Clients (if applicable)